GatorEducator/java-assignment-solution-100-01/README.md

 ### Using Gradle

-Since the above `docker run` command uses a Docker images that, by default, runs `gradle grade` and then exit the Docker container, you may want to instead run the following command so that you enter an "interactive terminal" that will allow you to repeatedly run commands within the Docker container.
+Since the above `docker run` command uses a Docker images that, by default, runs `gradle grade` and then exits the Docker container, you may want to instead run the following command so that you enter an "interactive terminal" that will allow you to repeatedly run commands within the Docker container.